MicrosoftDocs/dynamics365smb-docs/business-central/shopify/setup-taxes.md

 ### Collect VAT set to One-Stop Shop registration
-In example below the All prices includes tax toggle is enabled.
+In example below the All prices include tax toggle is enabled.
 Price in Product card is set to 1200.

 ||Domestic sales|Foreign country with local tax rate 25|
 |------------------------|--------|--------|